john-cd/rust_howto/bk/drafts/categories/development-tools_cargo-plugins/building.md

 [![cat~development-tools::cargo-plugins][cat~development-tools::cargo-plugins~badge]][cat~development-tools::cargo-plugins]{{hi:Cargo plugins}}
 [![cat~development-tools::build-utils][cat~development-tools::build-utils~badge]][cat~development-tools::build-utils]{{hi:Build Utils}}

-`cargo make` is a Rust task runner and build tool.
+[`cargo make`](https://github.com/sagiegurari/cargo-make)↗{{hi:cargo make}} is a Rust task runner and build tool.
 The [`cargo-make`][c~cargo_make~docs]↗{{hi:cargo-make}} task runner enables to define and configure sets of tasks and run them as a flow.
 A task is a command, script, rust code, or other sub tasks to execute.
 Tasks can have dependencies which are also tasks that will be executed before the task itself.
 With a simple [toml][p~toml] based [configuration][p~configuration] file, you can define a multi platform build script that can run build, test, generate [documentation][p~documentation], run bench tests, run security validations and more, executed by running a single command.

 Install with